ssvlabs/ssv-network/README.md

 The documentation is divided into different sections:

-- **Architecture** Provides an overview of the system an all its components.
+- **Architecture** Provides an overview of the system and all its components.
-- **Setup** Basic setup of the repository to be able to compile the contracts, run tests, etc.
+- **Setup** The basic setup of the repository to be able to compile the contracts, run tests, etc.
-- **Tasks** Detailed instructions to run useful tools, deploy and updagrade the contracts.
+- **Tasks** Detailed instructions to run useful tools, deploy, and upgrade the contracts.
 - **Local development** Guide to setup the local environment to work with the contracts.

 ## SSV Documentation